dulatf/nlp_experiments/README.md

-# NLP experiments in JuliaLang
+# NLP experiments in Python and Julia
-So far we have a simple part-of-speech tagger using a hidden Markov model.
+- a simple part-of-speech tagger using a hidden Markov model implemented from scratch in Julia.
-Implemented from scratch in Julia.
+- a simple seq2seq neural translator using tensorflow 2.0